-My research also explores how the context in which individuals live affects voting behavior and representation.
-My work includes investigation of the political effects of anger about the economy; quantitative analysis of the electoral success of LGBT candidates; comparative audit experiments on gender and representation in Europe and Latin America; and exploration of the behavior and personality of “career politicians.”
+My research also focuses on identity and political representation.
+I have conducted analysis of the electoral success of LGBT and HIV+ candidates; comparative audit experiments on gender and representation in Europe and Latin America; and analysis of the behavior and personality of career politicians.
 See my research page to find out more.

 In 2017, I was selected to join UNC’s Royster Society of Fellows, a competitive interdisciplinary program that honors a small number of graduate students for the significance of their dissertation research.
 Before coming to UNC, I graduated with a B.A. from the University of Milan and an M.A. from the University of Bologna.